VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Notifications/registering-new-notification-type.md

 ## Prerequisites

-Prior to registering your notifications:

 * [Configure the notification gateway](../../Getting-Started/Post-Installation-Steps/02-configuring-email-notifications.md)

-## Define Custom Email Notification Type
+## Define custom email notification type

 Create a notification and give it a name, for example, `SampleEmailNotification`, basing it on the `EmailNotification` class (as opposed to another standard class, `SmsNotification`):